-VSCM 211 - Typography I 3 credits (4.5 hours | Studio)
+VSCM 211 - Typography I

 This course is an introduction to letter form.
 Students will be introduced to letter styles and type families and be presented with an historical overview and evolution of letter form design.
 Students will study and explore the structure and expressive qualities of letter forms.
 Layout and composition using letter forms as elements of design will be investigated.